-Quality Statement 6: Access to Naloxone and to Overdose Education
+Access to Take-Home Naloxone and to Overdose Education

-People with opioid use disorder, and their families, have immediate access to naloxone and to overdose education.
+People with opioid use disorder and their families have immediate access to take-home naloxone and to overdose education.

-People with opioid use disorder and their families are more likely than the general population to experience or witness an opioid overdose.18 People being released from a correctional facility are at particularly high risk of overdose following release, owing to a reduced opioid tolerance.5
+People with opioid use disorder, their families, and people being released from a correctional facility are more likely than the general population to experience or witness an opioid overdose.21 People with opioid use disorder being released from correctional facilities are at particularly high risk of overdose owing to their reduced opioid tolerance.4 released from correctional facilities should be offered take-home naloxone.
+People should be taught how to administer naloxone and how to recognize and respond to a potential opioid overdose.
+When deciding which administration type of take-home naloxone to offer, consider the formulations available, the individual's administration skills, and the setting.21

-All people with opioid use disorder, and their families as appropriate, should be provided with naloxone.
-They should be taught how to administer it and how to recognize and respond to a potential overdose.
-When administering naloxone, people should select a route of administration based on the formulation available, their administration skills, and the setting.18
+All people with opioid use disorder, and their families as appropriate, and all people being

-Sources: British Columbia Centre on Substance Use, 201712 | World Health Organization, 201518
+Sources: British Columbia Centre on Substance Use, 201713 | World Health Organization, 201421